mgeeky/ThreadStackSpoofer/README.md

 - **Unhook everything you might have hooked** (such as AMSI, ETW, WLDP) before sleeping and then re-hook afterwards.

+---

 ## Actually this is not (yet) a true stack spoofing

 As it's been pointed out to me, the technique here is not _yet_ truly holding up to its name for being a _stack spoofer_.
 Since we're merely overwriting return addresses on the thread's stack, we're not spoofing the remaining areas of the stack itself.
-Moreover we leave a sequence of `::CreateFileW` addresses which looks very odd and let the thread be unable to unwind its stack.
-That's because `CreateFile` was meant to solely act as an example, we're making the stack non-unwindable but still obscuring references to our shellcode memory pages.
+Moreover we're leaving our call stack _unwindable_ meaking it look anomalous since the system will not be able to properly walk the entire call stack frames chain.

 However I'm aware of these shortcomings, at the moment I've left it as is since I cared mostly about evading automated scanners that could iterate over processes, enumerate their threads, walk those threads stacks and pick up on any return address pointing back to a non-image memory (such as `SEC_PRIVATE` - the one allocated dynamically by `VirtuaAlloc` and friends).
 A focused malware analyst would immediately spot the oddity and consider the thread rather unusual, hunting down our implant.
 More than sure about it.
 Yet, I don't believe that nowadays automated scanners such as AV/EDR have sorts of heuristics implemented that would _actually walk each thread's stack_ to verify whether its un-windable `¯\_(ツ)_/¯` .

 Surely this project (and commercial implementation found in C2 frameworks) gives AV & EDR vendors arguments to consider implementing appropriate heuristics covering such a novel evasion technique.

-The research on the subject is not yet finished and hopefully will result in a better quality _Stack Spoofing_ in upcoming days.
-Nonetheless, I'm releasing what I got so far in hope of sparkling inspirations and interest community into further researching this area.

-Next areas for improving the outcome are to research how we can _exchange_ or copy stacks with one of the following ideas:

-1. utilising [`GetCurrentThreadStackLimits`](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-getcurrentthreadstacklimits)/`NtQueryInformationThread`) from a legitimate thread running `kernel32!Sleep(INFINITE)`

-2. manipulating our Beacon's thread `TEB/TIB` structures and fields such as `TebBaseAddress`, `NT_TIB.StackBase / NT_TIB.StackLimit` by swapping them with values taken from another legitimate thread.

-3. playing with `RBP/EBP` and `RSP/ESP` pointers on a paused Beacon's thread to change stacks in a similar manner to ROP chains - by swapping values of these registers while Beacon's thread is suspended.

-4. Create a new user stack with `RtlCreateUserStack` / `RtlFreeUserStack` and exchange stacks from a Beacons thread into that newly created one
+In order to improve this technique, one can aim for a true _Thread Stack Spoofer_ by inserting carefully crafted fake stack frames established in an reverse-unwinding process.
+Read more on this idea below.

-## Implementing a true Thread Stack Spoofer
+### Implementing a true Thread Stack Spoofer

 Hours-long conversation with [namazso](https://twitter.com/namazso) teached me, that in order to aim for a proper thread stack spoofer we would need to reverse x64 call stack unwinding process.
 Firstly, one needs to carefully acknowledge the stack unwinding process explained in (a) linked below.
 The system when traverses Thread call stack on x64 architecture will not simply rely on return addresses scattered around the thread's stack, but rather it: